-The combined instrument panel's information display shows information on some of the car's functions, as well as messages.
+The combined instrument panel's information display shows information on some of the car's functions, e.g. cruise control and trip computer, as well as messages.
+The information is shown with symbols and text.

 Information display

 Information display, analogue instrument panel.